wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Evaluations can be based on the advantages of cloud:

-1. Trade capital expense for variable expense (conserve cash)
+1. Get <strong>capacity cheaper and quicker</strong> than building and maintaining data centers.
+Paying as you go conserves cash up-front to trade variable expense for capital expense.
-2. Stop guessing about capacity (over-provisioning, which can be expensive)
+2. Stop guessing about capacity and over-provisioning, which can be expensive.
-3. Benefit from economies of scale (tap into available capacity pooled among many customers)
+3. Benefit from economies of scale (tap into available <strong>more capacity pooled</strong> among many customers)
-4. Expand and go global in minutes (make use of infrastructure established around the world, which is time consuming, expensive, and dangerous to do on your own)
+4. Get <strong>expert specialists</strong> at facilities, security, and scalability by hiring them through cloud vendors.
-(leverage experts working within cloud vendors who can focus on facilities, security, and scalability capabilities)
+5. <strong>Go global</strong> (make use of infrastructure established around the world, which is time consuming, expensive, and dangerous to do on your own)
-5. Stop spending money running and maintaining data centers "friends don't let friends build data centers"
+6. Increase speed and agility (make use of <strong>innovations</strong>)
-6. Increase speed and agility (make use of innovations)
+<br /><br />

 PROTIP: Memorize the above list for exams.

 Amazon's "Well Architected" notes the constraints removed by being in the cloud: